atomousek/WHyTeS/README.md

 # clone branch to separate directory

-git clone -b 2020_icra_RAL --single-branch https://github.com/atomousek/WHyTeS
+git clone -b trash_2020_icra_RAL --single-branch https://github.com/atomousek/WHyTeS

 # Pedestrian flows modelling using WHyTe and testing using Breadth first search

 In progress.
 Not functional.

-This repo contains datasets and experiments related to the RAL (icra2020).
+This repo contains codes related to the RAL (icra2020).
-The readme will be extended based on the RAL reviews.

 **software used during developement:**